Hamilcar Barca: Death of Hamilcar

-In eight years, Hamilcar had secured an extensive territory in Hispania by force of arms and diplomacy, but his premature death in battle (228 BC) denied Carthage a complete conquest.
-Legend tells that he founded the port of Barcino (deriving its name from the Barca family), which was later adopted and used by the Roman Empire and is, today, the city of Barcelona.
-Despite the similarities between the name of the Barcid family and that of the modern city, it is usually accepted that the origin of the name "Barcelona" is the Iberian Barkeno.

 Family

 Hamilcar had at least three daughters and at least three sons.

 His first daughter was married to Bomilcar, who was a suffete of Carthage and may have commanded the Punic fleet in the Second Punic war.
 His grandson, Hanno, was an important commander in the army of his son Hannibal.

 The second daughter was married to Hasdrubal the Fair.

 His third daughter married the Berber ally Naravas, a Numidian chieftain whose defection had saved Hamilcar and his army during the mercenary war.

 Hamilcar had three sons, Hannibal, Hasdrubal and Mago, who were all to have distinguished military careers.

-An unnamed fourth son is often referred to, but details are lacking.
+Legacy

+According to legend, Hamilcar founded the port of Barcino, deriving its name from the Barca family, which became the modern city of Barcelona.
+However, despite this similarity, it is usually accepted that the origin of Barcelona is the Iberian name Barkeno instead.

-Hamilcar's legacy: The Grand Strategy
+The Grand Strategy

 Hamilcar stood out far above the Carthaginians of his age in military and diplomatic skill and in strength of patriotism; in these qualities he was surpassed only by his son Hannibal, whom he may have imbued with his own deep suspicion of Rome and trained to be his successor in the conflict.
 One historian commented that had he not been the father of Hannibal, Hamilcar's Sicilian front might have received scant notice.
 Hamilcar is thought to be the best commander of the First Punic War and as a man, Cato placed Hamilcar a cut above most leaders, including most Romans.
 By the power of his personal influence among the mercenaries and the surrounding African peoples, superior strategy and some luck, as well as cooperation, if unenthusiastic, from Hanno the Great, Hamilcar crushed the revolt by 237 BC amid a war marked with cruel atrocities from both sides.